-On behalf of the Portfolios, the manager and the trustee have entered into a securities lending agreement (the "Securities Lending Agreement") with the Custodian, Canadian Imperial Bank of Commerce ("CIBC"), The Bank of New York Mellon (the "Securities Lending Agent"), and CIBC Mellon Global Securities Services Company ("GSS").
-The securities lending program is administered by GSS.
-The Securities Lending Agent acts as agent for securities lending transactions for those Portfolios that engage in securities lending.
+On behalf of the Portfolios, the manager and the trustee have entered into an amended and restated securities lending agreement (the "Securities Lending Agreement") with the Custodian, Canadian Imperial Bank of Commerce ("CIBC"), and The Bank of New York Mellon (the "Securities Lending Agent").
+The securities lending program is administered by the Custodian.
+The Securities Lending Agent is sub-custodian of the Portfolios, and acts as agent for securities lending transactions for those Portfolios that engage in securities lending.
 The Securities Lending Agent is independent of the manager.
-The principal office of the Securities Lending Agent is located in Toronto, Ontario.
-The securities lending program administrator, GSS, will value the loaned securities and the collateral daily to ensure that the collateral is worth at least 102% of the market value of the loaned securities.
-Pursuant to the terms of the Securities Lending Agreement, the Custodian, GSS, CIBC and the Securities Lending Agent will indemnify and hold harmless the manager, on behalf of the applicable Portfolios, from all losses, damages, liabilities, costs or expenses (including reasonable counsel fees and expenses, but excluding consequential damages) suffered by the manager and the Portfolio(s) arising from (a) the failure of the Securities Lending Agent or GSS to perform any obligations under the Securities Lending Agreement, (b) any inaccuracy of any representation or warranty made by GSS or the Securities Lending Agent in the Securities Lending Agreement or (c) fraud, bad faith, wilful misconduct or reckless disregard of the duties by the Securities Lending Agent or GSS.
+The principal office of the Securities Lending Agent is located in New York, New York.
+The Securities Lending Agent will value the loaned securities and the collateral daily to ensure that the collateral is worth at least 102% of the market value of the loaned securities.
+Pursuant to the terms of the Securities Lending Agreement, the Custodian, CIBC and the Securities Lending Agent will indemnify and hold harmless the manager, on behalf of the applicable Portfolios, from all losses, damages, liabilities, costs or expenses (including reasonable counsel fees and expenses, but excluding consequential damages) suffered by the manager and the Portfolio(s) arising from (a) the failure of the Securities Lending Agent to perform any obligations under the Securities Lending Agreement, (b) any inaccuracy of any representation or warranty made by the Securities Lending Agent in the Securities Lending Agreement or (c) fraud, bad faith, wilful misconduct or reckless disregard of the duties by the Securities Lending Agent.
 The Securities Lending Agreement may be terminated at any time at the option of any party upon 30 days' prior notice to the other parties.
-The Securities Lending Agreement complies with the applicable provisions of NI 81-102.
+The Securities Lending Agreement complies with the applicable provisions of NI 81-102, including that it must qualify as a "securities lending arrangement" under section 260 of the Income Tax Act (Canada).